Session 1

 Tutors

-Rv Dr Tony Miller
+Rv Dr Tony Milner

 Tony is a priest of the Catholic Diocese of Arundel and Brighton.
 He is an experienced teacher of Scripture, and has a PhD in Biblical Theology from the Gregorian University in Rome, where he also taught.